ejoffe/spr/readme.md

 To merge only part of the stack use the **--upto** flag with the top pull request number in the stack that you would like to merge.

+By default merges are done using the rebase merge method, this can be changed using the mergeMethod configuration.

 ```shell
 > git spr merge --upto 59
 MERGED #58 Feature 1